RicardoCastelbon/Weather-app/README.md

 ## Installation
 To execute the project it necesssary to execute:
 * npm install to get all the deppendencies
-* npm run start to strat the development server
+* npm run start to start the development server